edmunds/edmunds.github.io/_posts/2022-10-27-Edmunds-GraphQL-Federation-Adoption-part-2.md

 The schema can be easily obtained at your supergraph by `npx get-graphql-schema http://localhost:3000/graphql/` (likewise for production).

 The queries in production can be collected through your log.
 By default the GraphQL federation was performing HTTP POST for queries, which is hard to trace to the query in the access log.
 HTTP POST did not make sense as our application involves mostly reading.
 So, instead of HTTP POST, we configured our Apollo Client’s fetchOption to perform HTTP GET at GraphQL supergraph.
-(See the below section GraphQL Persisted Query for details.)
+(See the below section _GraphQL Persisted Query_ for details.)
 Apollo Gateway is already capable of handling HTTP GET out of the box.
 This allows the query and variables to appear in the URI path with &query= and &variables=.
 Consequently the queries showed up in the log.
 Since the URI path can be very long with a GraphQL query, the load balancer needs to be adjusted to allow larger header size.
 To shorten the urls, we enabled GraphQL persisted query in the client.
-(See below in GraphQL Persisted Query for details) The persisted query feature also helps us collect queries from logs like we do with other REST apps.
+(See below in _GraphQL Persisted Query_ for details) The persisted query feature also helps us collect queries from logs like we do with other REST apps.

 We developed an in-house tool to estimate the GraphQL field usage.
 Given a schema and a query, the tool will parse the query with the `graphql-tag` library, a dependency of the NodeJS GraphQL implementation.
 The tool traverses the selection in the parsed query’s OperationDefinitions.
-Each field usage is output in one line, in the format of {type_name}.{field_name}:{value_type}.
-For a parameter usage at a resolver, it is written as {type_name}.{field_name}@{parameter_name}:{value_type}
+Each field usage is output in one line, in the format of _{type_name}.{field_name}:{value_type}_.
+For a parameter usage at a resolver, it is written as _{type_name}.{field_name}@{parameter_name}:{value_type}_

 For example:
-- Inventory.mileage:Int is a field called mileage our Inventory type and it is an integer.
+- _Inventory.mileage:Int_ is a field called mileage our Inventory type and it is an integer.
-- EditorialSegment.segmentRatings@pagesize:Int is a parameter called pagesize as an integer value, on the resolver of EitorialSegment.segmentRatings.
+- _EditorialSegment.segmentRatings@pagesize:Int_ is a parameter called pagesize as an integer value, on the resolver of _EitorialSegment.segmentRatings_.

 With the query field usages stored to a file, a diff can be easily made to find out the incompatibility in two different schemas.
 This tool currently handles usages in read operations of fragments, parameters, enum, and interface.
 (We have a plan to opensource this tool.)